kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 I store everything in DEVONthink.
 Notes, PDF documents (scanned with OCR), images, videos, quotes, and use over 17000 different tags in 5 databases.

-### Obsidian 🖥
+### Obsidian 📱 🖥

 I use [Obsidian](https://obsidian.md/) to write notes and to connect ideas.
 It’s the best tool I know for note-taking.
 In less than 6 month I created over 800 notes in Obsidian.
 It’s Markdown based and the files are plain text file on your hard drive.
+I’m currently using the [Minimal](https://minimal.guide/) theme.

-### Scanner Pro 📱
+### Scanner Pro

 I use [Scanner Pro](https://apps.apple.com/app/scanner-pro-pdf-scanner-app/id333710667) on my iPhone and iPad.
 Nearly every document I get in a paper format I scan with this app.
 The documents get converted with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) to PDF with searchable text and can be automatically saved to cloud storage like Dropbox or iCloud.
 From there I move the documents directly into DEVONthink.